aspose-pdf/Aspose.PDF-Documentation/net/plugins/jpeg/_index.md

 ---
-title: Using Aspose.PDF JPEG plugin (.NET version)
+title: JPEG Converter
 type: docs
 weight: 90
 url: /net/plugins/jpeg/
-description: How to Convert PDF Pages to JPEG Images using Aspose.PDF Jpeg Plugin
+description: How to Convert PDF Pages to JPEG Images using Aspose.PDF JPEG Converter
 lastmod: "2024-01-24"
 draft: false
 ---

-In this article, we will show you how to use the Jpeg plugin, which can convert PDF pages to JPEG images and save them as separate files.
+In this article, we will show you how to use the JPEG Converter, which can convert PDF pages to JPEG images and save them as separate files.

 ## Prerequisites